salilab/imp/doc/manual/subtree.md

  - This will condense all of the PMI changes into a single %IMP commit (`--squash`) then merge that into %IMP itself (so you'll always end up with two commits in %IMP, regardless of how many were made to PMI).
+   *IMPORTANT*: check the squashed commit with `git show` before you push;
+   sometimes `subtree` gets confused and makes an enormous commit that touches every file in %IMP.
+If this happens, squash the PMI commits manually (e.g. with `git cherry-pick` and `git rebase -i`) and make sure your final commit message looks like the standard `subtree` one (notably, that it includes a `git-subtree-split:` line).